NVIDIA/spark-xgboost-examples/getting-started-guides/csp/databricks/databricks.md

 Prerequisites
 -------------

-* Apache Spark 3.0+ running in DataBricks Runtime 7.0 ML with GPU.
+* Apache Spark 3.0.1+ running in DataBricks Runtime 7.3 ML with GPU.
 Make sure it matches the hardware and software requirements below.
 * Hardware Requirements
   * NVIDIA Pascal™ GPU architecture or better
   * Multi-node clusters with homogenous GPU configuration
 * Software Requirements
-  * Ubuntu 16.04/CentOS
+  * Ubuntu 18.04, 20.04/CentOS7, CentOS8
-  * CUDA V10.2/10.1/11.0
+  * CUDA v11.0/11.1/11.2 (CUDA 10.x is no longer supported by cuDF v21.06.1)
   * NVIDIA driver compatible with your CUDA
   * NCCL 2.7.8